ArturBarreto/VirtualCardIssuancePlatform/README.md

 - Checked top-voted answers of the StackOverflow community for best practices and common pitfalls .

-- Used ChatGPT for quick clarifications, code patterns, troubleshooting, and brainstorming alternative approaches, while always validating results.
+- Used ChatGPT for quick clarifications, code patterns, code snippets, troubleshooting, and brainstorming alternative approaches, while always validating results.

 - Integrated with the project incrementally, refactoring as new capabilities became clear with minimal code changes.